kehantan/labbook/docs/cell_culture/maintain.rst

 In a T25 culture flask, to reach around 80% cell confluency in:

-* next day, you will need to seed about 800,000 cells
+* next day, we will can seed about 800,000 cells
-* 3 days, you will need to seed about 500,000 cells
+* 3 days, we can seed about 500,000 cells
-* 7 days, you will need to seed about 25,000 cells
+* 7 days, we can seed about 25,000 cells

 In a T75 culture flask, to reach around 80% cell confluency in:

-* next day, you will need to seed about 1,500,000 cells
+* next day, we can seed about 1,500,000 cells
-* 3 days, you will need to seed about 800,000 cells
+* 3 days, we can to seed about 800,000 cells
-* 7 days, you will need to seed about 50,000 cells
+* 7 days, we can seed about 50,000 cells

 **Refrences**